Zetland, New South Wales: History

 Zetland Post Office was first opened on 4 January 1937 and closed on 29 September 1983.

 Former tram line

 From 1902 a tram service operated through Zetland.
 The line initially ran via Chalmers and Redfern Streets and south along Elizabeth Street to Zetland.
 In 1924, the line was extended to Epsom Road in Rosebery.
-In 1948, to facilitate construction of the Eastern Suburbs Railway, a new line was constructed down Elizabeth Street between Devonshire Street and Redfern Street and the route was deviated to run down this new section.
+In 1948, to facilitate the construction of the Eastern Suburbs Railway, a new line was constructed down Elizabeth Street between Devonshire Street and Redfern Street and the route was deviated to run down this new section.
 The line was electrified double track throughout.
 The line was closed in 1957.